westlicht/performer/README.md

 make setup_sim
 ```

-This will create the directories for building the firmware for the simulator.
 The simulator is great when developing new features.
 It allows for a faster development cycle and a better debugging experience.

 ### Setup on Windows